-It's important for both men and women, who could conceive, to know that if they have congenital heart disease, there's an increased risk of passing on some form of congenital heart disease to their children.
+It's important for both men and women to know that if they have congenital heart disease, there may be an increased risk of passing on some form of congenital heart disease to their children.
 Your doctor may suggest genetic counseling to help you predict the risk of passing on inherited forms of congenital heart disease.

 - Bonow RO, et al. Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Dec.
 20, 2013.